spacekitcat/isometric-sdl-demo/README.md

 ## TODOS

 - Better shutdown code
-- Modify sprite->render to take x and y co-ordinate (instead of a rect)
+- Modify sprite->renderTick to take x and y co-ordinate (instead of a rect)
-- Implement sprite selector module